 Eventually, some two months following the remarks by Coach Héctor Cúper, current Egyptian mufti Shawki 'Allam addressed the subject in statements he made on April 16, 2018 to the Egyptian daily Al-Masri Al-Yawm.
 'Allam said that the players were exempt from fasting because they were traveling, adding that, according to some jurisprudents, the exemption is valid for the entire duration of the trip, until one returns home.
 He thus contradicted the claim of Al-Azhar that travelers were exempt from fasting for only three days only after reaching their destination.
 He added that the permission to break the fast on the grounds of physical difficulty applied only to individuals, whereas teams were allowed to break it on the grounds of being on a journey.

-Coach Héctor Cúper with members of the Egyptian national team (Source: Al-Masri Al-Yawm, Egypt, January 5, 2018.
+Coach Héctor Cúper with members of the Egyptian national team (Source: Al-Watan, Egypt, October 9, 2017.

 Several Al-Azhar sheiks came out against 'Allam's ruling.
 Dr. Ahmed Karima, a lecturer on Islam, told the Mobtada news website that football does not count as hard physical labor, and that Quran 2:184 (which exempts from fasting those who are traveling or are ill) applies only in cases where fasting would endanger the individual's health.

 Former Head Of Al-Azhar Fatwa Committee: Whoever Breaks The Fast Is An Apostate Who May Be Killed; Egyptian Columnists Respond: Al-Atrash's Comments Are Reminiscent Of ISIS